After Hurricane Power Outages, Looking To Alaska's Microgrids For A Better Way

 "The solutions are out there," she says.
 "They're outside the box.
 They may be different.
 But the industry is changing."

-Utilities from a couple other countries have expressed interest in Kodiak's microgrid, and Richcreek hopes other American communities will take note, too.
+The system has drawn international interest, and Kodiak hopes other American communities will take note, too.